mythrriiii/90Degrees/README.md

 description

 ### 🖱️Frontend
 Our front end comprised two distinct components: Figma and React Native.
+We designed our initial model on Figma and made our product based off of the design.
+We were able to translate the Figma design into Javascript, CSS, and HTML code.

 In Figma, we crafted a prototype to visualise the app's design, focusing on branding and personal toolkit elements.
 React Native then materialised this prototype into our fully functional app.